isc-projects/stork/doc/user/dhcp.rst

 Kea configuration.

 The daemon filter is provided as a dropdown input listing all daemons.
-Each daemon is represented with a label in form of ``[daemon name]@[machine address or hostname]``.
+Each daemon is represented with a label in the form of ``[daemon name]@[machine address or hostname]``.
 For example, a DHCPv4 daemon running on a machine with the address ``192.0.2.1`` would have the label ``DHCPv4@192.0.2.1``.